Making a gift in your Will is an investment in life-saving research

-I give [insert percentage] of my residuary estate [or residue or whatever wording is used in the Will to refer to the balance remaining after payments of specific gifts and costs] to the Intensive Care Foundation, ABN 80 130 947 581 of Level 2, 10 Ievers Terrace, Carlton, Victoria 3053 for the purpose of [funding research grants OR for its general purposes].
+I give [insert percentage] of my residuary estate [or residue or other consistent wording as used in the Will to refer to the balance remaining after payments of specific gifts and costs] to the Intensive Care Foundation, ABN 80 130 947 581 of Level 1, 101 High Street, Prahran, Victoria, 3181 for the purpose of [funding research grants] OR for its general purposes.

 I give [insert dollar amount or a specific asset] to the Intensive Care Foundation,

-AND add this paragraph after either one of the above:
+AND add these 2 paragraphs after either one of the above:

-And the receipt by the appropriate officer of the Intensive Care Foundation will be sufficient discharge to my executors (or trustees – depending on which wording you are using in the Will) and my executors (or trustees – depending on which wording you are using in the Will) are not required to see to the application of the gift.
+And the receipt by the appropriate officer of the Intensive Care Foundation will be sufficient discharge to my executors/trustees (choose word consistent with the wording used in the Will) and my executors/trustees (choose word consistent with the wording used in the Will) are not required to see to the application of the gift.

-If this gift to the Intensive Care Foundation cannot take effect completely or in part, to the extent that this gift cannot take effect, it will pass to the charitable organisation or organisations in Australia which my executors (or trustees – depending on which wording you are using in the Will) consider most nearly fulfils or fulfil the objects I intend to benefit in the share or shares my executors (or trustees – depending on which wording you are using in the Will) think fit.
+If this gift to the Intensive Care Foundation cannot take effect completely or in part, to the extent that this gift cannot take effect, it will pass to the charitable organisation or organisations in Australia which my executors/ trustees (choose word consistent with the wording used in the Will) consider most nearly fulfils or fulfil the objects I intend to benefit in the share or shares my executors/trustees (choose word consistent with the wording used in the Will) think fit.